LizzyonGit/rates_r_us/README.md

 Admin
 Search fields some issues creating the right code in admin.py for the search fields when they are foreignkey or manytomany.
 Fixed with https://docs.djangoproject.com/en/5.2/ref/contrib/admin/#django.contrib.admin.ModelAdmin.search_fields.

+Security
+I got a GitHub warning about gunicorn and needed to upgrade to a higher version than CIs walkthrough.